gadicc/Meteor-famono/README.md

   }
 }
 ```
-*you can mount any git repo on a namespace*
+*you can mount any git repo on a namespace, oh and in Meteor editing this file will trigger either an add/download or removal of the changed namespace - LIVE.*

 This enables you to do:
 ```js